Hi, Mark Davis from WBAP, Dallas, Fort Worth, Texas.

 There have been others.

-So this notion that we can't do something because something is a sovereign nation is a shovel full.
+So, this notion that we can't do something because something is a sovereign nation is a shovel full.

 Some sovereign nations need to be attacked.

-Now, so have that having been said, you then ask to ask the question on a on a case-by-case basis.
+Now, so that having been said, you then ask to ask the question on a case-by-case basis: was Libya one of them?

-Was Libya one of them?
+Was Iraq one of them?

 In the case of Iraq, I certainly say yes.